 Always somewhat terrified of Daniel Plainview, I find myself resistant to revisit his seething insecurities that bubble up like oil leakage around the Sunday ranch.
 It's a discipline to climb back down into the darkness with him.
 Once there, it seems impossible to turn back, impossible not to look.
 Adding to the anxiety, my recent shift towards objective film criticism makes me wonder if there's anything actually Sacred about There Will Be Blood or is it just more political nihilism from the post 9-11 Bush years.

 I was privileged to witness TWBB in 35mm.
 The textures (scratches, dust speckles) and grain embedded in the actual film stock suggest a living form (almost like bacteria) that adds it's own layer to the experience of watching.
 It allows for the grace of imperfections; more like a mirror that acknowledges flaws, less like a selfie with digital filters.
 After ten years of existence, this print felt distinguished, adding a masterpiece quality in projection alone.
 I was also fortunate to see The Shining in 35mm a month previous.
 It's a necessary companion piece to TWBB, which is built upon Kubrick's horror classic.
 Everything from Jonny Greenwood's score to the (alcoholic) father/son relationship to the final act of insanity bleeds Shining.
-This draws a spirituality into the overall construct, but to what purpose is the question.
+This also draws a spirituality into the overall construct, but to what purpose is the question.

 |Mary, Daniel, and HW|